Anna of Tyrol

-Anna of Tyrol (4 October 1585 – 14 December 1618) was by birth an Archduchess of Austria and member of the Tyrolean branch of the House of Habsburg and by marriage Holy Roman Empress, German Queen, Queen of Bohemia and Queen of Hungary.
+Anna of Tyrol (4 October 1585 – 14 December 1618) was by birth an Archduchess of Austria and member of the Tyrolean branch of the House of Habsburg.
+By marriage, she was Holy Roman Empress, German Queen, Queen of Bohemia and Queen of Hungary.

 The first crowned Holy Roman Empress since the mid-15th century, she was responsible for the moving of the Imperial court from Prague to Vienna, which became one of the centers of European culture.
 A proponent of the Counter-Reformation, she held a great influence over her husband Matthias, with whom she founded the Imperial Crypt, which later became the burial place of the Habsburg dynasty.

 Biography

 Early years

 Anna was born in Innsbruck on 4 October 1585 as the third and last daughter of Ferdinand II, Archduke of Further Austria, and Count of Tyrol, and his second wife, Anna Caterina Gonzaga.
 She had two older sisters, Archduchesses Anna Eleonore (26 June 1583 – 15 January 1584) and Maria (16 June 1584 – 2 March 1649), later a nun.
 All of them suffered from poor health from birth.

-Her baptism was conducted with special solemnity, being organized by her uncles Maximilian III, Archduke of Austria, and Prince Ferdinand of Bavaria.
-The godfather of the princess was Emperor Maximilian II (another uncle), for whom his son Archduke Ernest of Austria stood as proxy, while the rite was celebrated by the Bishop of Brixen.
+Her baptism was conducted with special solemnity, being organized by her cousin Maximilian III, Archduke of Austria, and uncle Prince Ferdinand of Bavaria.

 Anna spent her childhood at the Innsbruck court, which thanks to her parents became in the center of Renaissance culture.
 She lived in Ambras Castle, Hofburg and Ruelyust Palaces.
 In order to protect the health of her daughter, after 1590 Archduchess-Countess Anna Caterina had a personal cookbook.
 In January 1595, the princess lost her father.
 Her widowed mother made every effort to give her daughters a good education.
 Anna then discovered an unusual musical talent, she was given a clavichord (a rare and expensive instrument), and a teacher was hired.
 The love for music remained in the princess throughout her life.

 Anna was raised in a strict Catholic environment.
 Even as Holy Roman Empress, when she believed that she had committed a sin, she engaged in self-flagellation to torment the flesh.
 Anna Caterina made frequent pilgrimages, but didn't take her daughters with her due to their poor health.
 In 1606, she decided to found a convent there in Innsbruck for the Servants of Mary, Religious Sisters of the Servite Third Order, of which she was a member, and after arranging the marriage of her youngest daughter, she took her monastic vows, taking a new name – Anna Juliana.
 Maria, Anna's older sister, followed their mother's example and also took the veil in the same convent under their mother's former name.